 Since its formation in 1999 BAA has developed extensive contacts within the UK Government and devolved administrations, the Civil Service and in Europe.

-We are continually engaged in correspondence and meetings with HM Treasury, HM Customs, Department for Business, Energy and Industrial Strategy (BEIS), Office of Fair Trading (OFT), Housing, Communities and Local Government (MHCLG), Department for Environment, Food and Rural Affairs (DEFRA), Environment Agency (EA) and SEPA, National Highways, Driver & Vehicle Standards Agency, Scottish and Welsh Governments to ensure that the views of our members are properly represented on all relevant issues including Planning, the Environment, Legislation, Health & Safety, Road Transport, Competition and SME Support.
+We are continually engaged in correspondence and meetings with HM Treasury, HM Customs, Department for Business, Energy and Industrial Strategy (BEIS), Office of Fair Trading (OFT), Housing, Communities and Local Government (MHCLG), Department of Transport (DfT), Department for Environment, Food and Rural Affairs (DEFRA), Environment Agency (EA) and SEPA, National Highways, Driver & Vehicle Standards Agency, Scottish and Welsh Governments to ensure that the views of our members are properly represented on all relevant issues including Planning, the Environment, Legislation, Health & Safety, Road Transport, Competition and SME Support.

 Government has welcomed our involvement, recognising that the views and needs of smaller independent and UK-owned companies have not always been taken into account when forming new legislation.